esheldon/xshear/README.md

 ### Alternative Units in Config Files

 By default the code works in units of \Delta\Sigma (Msolar/pc^2) vs radius in Mpc.
 You can set the units of radius with "r_units" and the units for shear with "shear_units"

-Measuring tangential shear in arcminute unit radial bins
+To measure tangential shear vs radius in arcminutes
 ```
 r_units     = "arcmin"
 shear_units = "shear"
 ```
-You can even measuring \Delta\Sigma in arcminute unit radial bins
+You can even measure \Delta\Sigma vs radius in arcminutes
 ```
 r_units     = "arcmin"
 shear_units = "deltasig"